-Hopefully this answers all your questions about how much liquid you can take on a plane, what counts as liquid on a plane, what the exceptions are to the TSA liquid allowance, and more.
+Hopefully this article answers all your questions about how much liquid you can take on a plane, what counts as liquid on a plane, what the exceptions are to the TSA liquid allowance, and more.
 And I hope you’ve learned a few tricks for reducing your liquids to make flying easier!

 You might also enjoy:

 - What NOT to Pack in Your Carry-On Bag

 - Can you bring a razor on a plane?
 (2022)

 - What to Pack for a Trip: Travel Packing Checklist for Carry-On Only